Erikas-Ramanauskas/Milestone-Project-2/README.md

  #### Atempt no 2
  - Once I returned to drag and drop functionality weeks later to make it responsive on touch screens as well I researched videos about events that works with touch screens and stuck on [Web Dev Simplified](https://www.youtube.com/watch?v=MhUCYR9Tb9c) as my main reference.
 However drag events were still not working with touch.

- - I discovered [this video](https://www.youtube.com/watch?v=GU3lQTbwUZc&t=275s). the main idea was to attach anything I am tryign to drag to a mouse after the click with *position:absolute I left+right*.
+ - I discovered [this video](https://www.youtube.com/watch?v=GU3lQTbwUZc&t=275s).
+The main idea was to atach anything I am tryign to drag to a mouse after the click with *position:absolute and left+right*.
 Same idea I have goten from friend Olegas (who is js/react developer) however I dismised it early on before.
 I used this idea this time to try to make pointer events being main caller for both touch and mouse events.
 And managed to figure out 90% of code idea my self.

  - The Brekathough hapened when I found this [article](https://javascript.info/mouse-drag-and-drop) That essentialy contained everything I have figured out up to that point and more to solve this puzzle.
 The final piece missing was this code that I took from article: